Code-4-Community/learning-resources/docs/week6.md

 1. The different commands we can send to the backend
 2. What inputs those commands need so that the backend can make sense of them
-3. What, if anything, we should receive as a response to each command we send
+3. What, if anything, we should expect to receive as a response to each command we send

 We'll start with the first two.